o-t-w/blog/src/content/blog/vertical-alignment.md

 I'm a fan of keeping CSS as pruned and minimal as possible, so this is a nice addition to how layout works on the web.

+This isn't just about saving a line of code.
+It's been common to use flexbox purely to center things, but flexbox also has other effects.
+Flexbox expands items to fill the available free space.
+This is often not what you want.
+Flexbox will also force items to line up in a row, even if they have a display value of `block`.That's often useful, but not always.
+One limiting factor of this new approach to centering is that we can't use the `gap` property as it only works with `display` values of `grid` or `flex`, but margins still work well enough.

 `align-content` now also works for elements with a `display` of `table-cell` or `list-item`:

 <p class="codepen" data-height="300" data-default-tab="result" data-slug-hash="gOqVwBP" data-user="cssgrid" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">